melenabelt/wdio-ts-bootcamp-2/README.md

 If you need to make changes to the test configuration, you can edit the wdio.conf.ts file in the project's root directory.

-## Contributions

-If you'd like to contribute to this project, feel free to fork it and submit your pull requests.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)